 While buyers typically pay most closing costs and sellers pay real estate commissions, all of this is negotiable.
 Your real estate agent can help you negotiate costs with a seller’s agent.
 You also may qualify for closing cost assistance through the Nebraska Investment Finance Authority (NIFA).

 If you’re looking to buy a home in Nebraska, work with an experienced buyer’s agent who can help you negotiate for the best deal possible.
 Clever Partner Agents are also able to offer on-demand showings — sometimes in less than an hour — so you know you won’t miss out on a good property.
-Plus, you’re eligible for a $1,000 buyer’s rebateo n any home you purchase for more than $150,000.
+Plus, you may be eligible for Clever Cash Back.
+We pay eligible buyers 0.5% of the purchase price back after closing on homes over $150,000.